top of page

 We use the Imperative form for:

-We use the Imperative in the following ways in the above situations:
+We use the Imperative form in the following ways in the above situations:

 -we use action verb (basic form)